gildahl/arcadeVFE/README.md

 =============
 arcadeVFE offers two different modes of operation.
 The first is a "ROM Monitor" mode that can execute game-specific actions whenever a MAME rom file is accessed.
 This mode provides full automated game controller configuration in MAME environments like Arcade Time Capsule.

 The second mode provides the option to trigger actions manually when a game controller button or keyboard key is pressed.
-Both "ROM Monitor" and keyboard/button actions can be added to the action list in any combination and are simultaneously active.
+Both "ROM Monitor" and keyboard/button actions can be added to the action list in any combination and are simultaneously active whenever the virtual arcade is running.

 ROM Monitor:
 ------------
-To setup a new rom to be monitored, choose "ROM Monitor" from the "Device List" list in the Settings screen, then ensure that the "ROM folder to monitor" field contains the name of the folder containing MAME rom files for your emulator.
-These must be in *.zip file format.
-Next, choose a rom from the "Choose ROM" list that you want to trigger an action and use the "Profile" and "Command" fields to configure the specific command line that should execute when that game is loaded.
+To setup a new rom to be monitored, choose "ROM Monitor" from the "Device List" list in the Settings screen.
+Next, choose a rom from the "Choose ROM" list and then use the "Profile" and "Command" fields to configure the specific commands that should execute when that game is loaded.
 Finally, press the "Assign ROM" button to add your defined command(s) to the "Action List".

 **Note 1** If you choose one of the "[Group...]" options in the ROM list, you can conveniently assign an action set to a whole group of similarly controlled games.
-If any of the games in that group are need an alternate configuration on an exception basis, you can simply create another action for that specific rom, which will override the group setting.
+If any of the games in that group need an alternate configuration on an exception basis, simply create another action for that specific rom, which will override the group setting.
 There is also a "[Default]" action which can be configured for cases where there is neither a rom-specific action nor group action to otherwise handle it.
 The following are some examples of Groups.

-- [Group, 4-way] : assigns the defined action to any game whose native controller is a 4-way joystick and does not have a game-specific action.
+- [Group, 4-way] : assigns the defined action to any game whose native controller is a 4-way joystick.
-- [Group, 8-way] : assigns the defined action to any game whose native controller is a 8-way joystick and does not have a game-specific action.
+- [Group, 8-way] : assigns the defined action to any game whose native controller is a 8-way joystick.
-- [Group, rotary]: assigns the defined action to any game whose native controller is a rotary joystick and does not have a game-specific action.
+- [Group, rotary]: assigns the defined action to any game whose native controller is a rotary joystick.

 **Note 2** Be aware that arcadeVFE is "smart" enough to not execute the same command line twice in a row.
 For example, if you switch between two games that use the same commands (such as two 4-way joystick games that use the same profiles), or exit a game and then restart the same one, profile loading will be suppressed since that configuration should still be loaded.

 Buttons and Key Presses:
 ------------------------
 To setup a manual action that will run upon a particular button or key press, Choose "Keyboard" or one of the game controllers from the Device List in the Settings screen.
-Next, use the "Profile name" and "Command line template" fields to configure the command line that will execute when the button or key is pressed.
+Next, use the "Profile" and "Command" fields to configure the command line that will execute when the button or key is pressed.
 Finally, press the "Assign" button to choose the actual button or key you want to assign to the action and add it to the Actions list.

-**Note** In addition to command line actions, game controller buttons can also be configured to act send virtual keyboard key presses or perform game information screen navigation actions.
+**Note** In addition to command line actions, game controller buttons can also be configured to send virtual keyboard key presses or perform game information screen navigation actions.
 These options can be configured by choosing the appropriate radio button at the top of the screen whenever a game controller is selected in the "Devices" list.

 Voice Annunciation
 ==================